-1. whether there is documented evidence of flood damages;

-2. whether the sponsoring authority is requesting OPW assistance in preparing the full application;

-3. whether the proposed solution (if one has been developed) appears to be eligible for funding under this program;

-4. whether the sponsoring authority is willing to assume responsibility for its share of the cost.

-B. If the applicant fails to adequately document that flood damages have occurred, the Evaluation Committee will not evaluate the pre-application and will notify the sponsoring authority accordingly.
-Because of time and manpower constraints, OPW will not be able to provide immediate assistance to all sponsoring authorities requesting assistance in the application stage.
-C. Consideration will be given to the following:
+- 1. whether there is documented evidence of flood damages under existing conditions; - 2. whether the sponsoring authority is requesting DOTD assistance in preparing the full application; - 3. whether the proposed solution (if one has been developed) appears to be eligible for funding under this program; - 4. whether the sponsoring authority is willing to assume responsibility for its share of the cost within 4 years of acceptance into the program. - B. If the applicant fails to adequately document that flood damages have occurred, the Evaluation Committee will not evaluate the pre-application and will notify the sponsoring authority accordingly. - C. Because of time and manpower constraints, DOTD will not be able to provide immediate assistance to all sponsoring authorities requesting assistance in the application stage. - D. Projects from sponsoring authorities seeking DOTD assistance in preparing applications will be scored and ranked with points awarded in the following manner.